-The Governors monitor the exclusion procedure, in order to ensure that any exclusion will be handled properly.
+The Local Governing body monitors the suspension and exclusion procedure, in order to ensure that any exclusion will be handled properly.
 The headteacher keeps detailed records of any exclusion made by the school.
-Governors are informed if an exclusion has taken place since the last Full Governing Body meeting.
+Governors are informed if a suspension/ an exclusion has taken place since the last Full Governing Body meeting.

 Governors take into account any local or national decisions that affect the exclusions process, and make any modifications necessary to this policy.
-This policy is made available to all parents, so that they can be properly informed about the exclusion process.
+This policy is made available to all parents, so that they can be properly informed about the suspension process.

-For more information on Exclusions please read Leicester City Council Exclusions - A brief guide.
+For more information on suspensions/ exclusions, please read Leicester City Council Exclusions - A brief guide.